 Figure S40.
 Sections of the structures with the cell edges and cell constants of (a) MIL-53-np from experimental Rietveld refinement (CCDC no./Refcode 220477/SABWAU) [6] and of (b) MIA@MIL-53 from theoretical optimization with QuantumEspresso.
 The theoretical cell setting/orientation of the coordinate system in (b) is the same as in the MIL-53-lp structures in Figure S39 but different to the MIL-53-np structure in (a).
 However, the axis parallel to the channel direction in MIA@MIL-53 (a axis, ca. 20 Å) was extended to about three times the corresponding axis length in experimental MIL-53-lp or -np (ca. 6.6 Å) to accommodate separated MIA molecules in the channels (cf. MIA length of 12 Å in Figure S11) (see also Table S3).

-sthe Figure S41
+Section S6.5: Transition dipole moments of MIA

+The orientations of the transition dipole moment vector (TDM) were obtained from the quantum-chemical calculations for S0-> S1 (absorption) and for S1-> S0 (fluorescence) (see example in Figure S41).
+The vector coordinates are as follows: